MesoFinance/ftm-farm-contracts/README.md

-# ftm-farm-contracts
+# Meso.finance's Yield Farm Smart Contracts

-Base contracts for our FTM yield farm
+Base contracts for our yield farm deployed in FTM.